Magic Spells and Psy-Powers

 Regeneration of Power Points

-The character may regenerate power points to its maximum capacity by meditating.
+The character may regenerate power points to its maximum capacity by meditating/sleeping.
 The character's power attribute value is the number of power points regenerated per day (game time).
 You can convert the regeneration rate to an hour by dividing the power attribute value by 24.
+So it your character sleeps 8 hours at night, then it can regenerate 1/3 of its power attribute while sleeping.